AustinKent/bbgm-ads/integrations/tank.md

 ## Display ads

-Run this code to display ads in your divs.
+Run this JavaScript code to display ads in your divs.
 This must come after all your last ad div is rendered.

-Use this code for mobile:

     bbgmAds.cmd.push(function () {
       bbgmAds.init(["tank-mobile1", "tank-mobile3", "tank-billboard1", "tank-skyscraper1", "tank-skyscraper2"]);